jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 > applications, called Operators, in an effective, automated, and scalable way.

-The CPAO is built using the Operator Framework, which is designed to provide higher level API abstractions and project scaffolding for creating a Kubernetes Operator.
+The CPAO is built using the Operator Framework, which is designed to provide higher level API abstractions and project scaffolding for creating a K8s Operator.
 The Operator Framework allows development of the operator in an idiomatic and consistent way, whilst providing much of the boilerplate for development through the use of the Operator SDK.